 What Will Viewing Conditions Be Like?

-Pretty much anywhere the nighttime sky is visible.
-The flyovers on Tuesday and Friday nights will be higher in the sky and brighter than the ones on Wednesday and Thursday.
-You can remain in your front or back yards and still see the flyovers, especially on Tuesday and Friday nights.
+Where Is the Best Place to See the ISS Flyovers?Pretty much anywhere the nighttime sky is visible.
+The flyovers on Thursday and Friday nights will be higher in the sky and brighter than on other nights this week.
+You can remain in your front or back yards and still see the flyovers.

-Yes.
+Are There Any Apps You Can Use to Help See the Flyovers?Yes.
 If you’ve got an iPhone, we recommend using the ISS Spotter app, which has a built-in compass to help you locate the ISS.
 If you’re using an Android device, try the ISS Detector.
 Both are free.
 The SatelliteTracker is also available for both phone types and offers a real-time view of the sky that will pinpoint the current location of the ISS.
 A compass app, which is available on practically every type of smartphone these days, also will help.

-Nope.
+Will You Need a Telescope or Binoculars?Nope.
 The ISS will be visible to the naked eye.

-Basically, it will be about as bright and swift-moving as an airplane flying overhead, only without the red and green navigation lights.
+What Will the ISS Look Like During the Flyovers?Basically, it will be about as bright and swift-moving as an airplane flying overhead, only without the red and green navigation lights.
 “It will also be brighter than most of the stars out, but it won’t be flickering,” Haynes says.
 “The ISS will be constantly bright as it glides across the sky.”